chongyangshi/CovertMark/docs/implement_strategy.rst

-packets, you also use ``test_recall`` and relevant parameters in ``__init__`` and ``setup``, as well as ``recall_run`` to perform the same validation on a separately-recorded PCAP of the same protocol’s traffic as well (see :mod:`CovertMark.strategy.sdg`).
+packets, you also use ``test_recall`` and relevant parameters in ``__init__`` and ``setup``, as well as ``recall_run`` to perform the same validation on a separately-recorded PCAP of the same protocol’s traffic as well (see :mod:`CovertMark.strategy.sgd`).
 This is due to the fact that unsuitable selections of traffic features can cause severe overfitting and low unseen recall performance on classifying the same proxy protocol carrying different types of traffic or under different